 Eliphaz continues to speak as he asks Job which saint or angel he will appeal to for help.
 This speaks about the pagan practice of praying to a long list of gods concerning a particular problem in hopes of finding the one that had the ability to help.
 As we see here, this pagan practice was even brought into the family of God and is even among people that call themselves Christians today.
 With the questions, Eliphaz implies that there is not an angel that can help Job and he was right about that point.

+The Hebrew word that is translated as "resentment" here, is ka' ac which means anger and the word translated as envy is qin' ah which basically means passion.
+The term fool is used to describe someone that ignores the things of God and Eliphaz is basically telling him that he has let his emotions get between him and God.
 He goes on to explain that fools (those who ignore the things of God) are eventually judged (cursed).
 We are reminded of the fact that Eliphaz believed that Job was hiding a "secret sin" and, in his experience, that was the basis of God's current curse upon Job.
 Eliphaz had some understanding but he failed to realize that experience and knowledge have their limits when it comes to the things of God.